hlavu/my-ssg/CONTRIBUTING.md

 Run `npm run eslint` to find errors in all files with Eslint

 Run `npm run eslint-fix` to fix fixable errors

+## Use Jest Testing Framework

+Run `npm test` to run all test cases

+Run `npm test filename.test.js` to run test for a specific file

+Run `npm test -- --watch` to start the test in watch mode